 Frank Siera (1989) is a playwright and director.
 His texts and productions are typically inspired by a true story or a legendary myth, driven by a philosophical approach and written in a poetic and rhythmic style.
 Music and sound are very important aspects of his work, in his plays as well as in his directed productions.

 He graduated in 2012 as a theatre director at the Toneelacademie Maastricht with his own play SPRAAKWATER.
 SPRAAKWATER is about the silent pianoman who washed ashore in the British coastal town of Sheerness (SPRAAKWATER was translated to German in 2016, to French in 2019 and will be translated to Portuguese in 2021).
 Ever since he graduated, he mainly worked as a playwright.
 His texts have been performed in the Netherlands, Germany, France, Luxembourg and Brazil.

-Siera also wrote English song lyrics for MURAKAMI, a concert by music ensemble Ikarai inspired by the magical world of novelist Murakami, and MARS:, an orchestral music piece about the odyssey to the Red Planet.
+Siera also wrote English song lyrics for the concerts MURAKAMI (jazz and classical ensemble) and MARS: (orchestral oratorio), both composed by Camiel Jansen.
 His texts have been published in literary magazines Kluger Hans and Extra Extra and at De Nieuwe Toneelbibliotheek.
 In 2016 he won the prize Fresh Text with his play ONGERIJMD.
 He directed a.o. at Theater Branoul, Toneelgroep de Appel, De Queeste, the Royal Conservatory of The Hague, KASSETT and several music ensembles.
-He also worked as a theatre curator at artsfestival Parksessies for a few years and coaches a group of teenagers from Atlanta, US and the Netherlands in creating their own production every year.
+For over a decade, he coached a group of teenagers from Atlanta, US and the Netherlands in creating their own theatre or film production every year.